benhawker/ytlabs_api_client/README.md

 A Ruby wrapper packaged as a Gem enabling Ruby calls to the Yello Travel Labs API which provides endpoints to search & book their inventory of Korea based rental properties.
 Visit Yello Travel Labs at [http://www.ytlabs.co.kr/](http://www.ytlabs.co.kr/).
 You will need an access token.

+The YTLabs API uses camelCase params, however as this is a Ruby wrapper I have followed the Ruby convention of using underscore_case parameter naming, with the exception of `POST /reservation/confirm/`.
+The belows README (and also the comments above the definition of each method) documents all required and optional parameter formats.

-A work in progress as of July 2016.
+A work in progress as of July 2016, hence currently calling staging url.

 ### Requirements: